-External auditors are responsible for carrying out an audit of our annual statement of accounts and reporting whether, in their opinion, they present a 'true and fair view' of the financial position of the Council.
+External auditors are responsible for carrying out an audit of our annual statement of accounts and reporting whether, in their opinion, they present a "true and fair view" of the financial position of the Council.
 Their annual governance report summarises the principal matters arising from the audit.

-The annual statement of accounts, audit letter and governance reports, along with the annual report for the years 2011/12 to 2013/14 are available to view:
+The annual statement of accounts, audit letter and governance reports, along with the annual report for the years 2011/12 to 2014/15 are available to view:

-The following sets out your rights under the Audit Commission Act 1998, sections 15 - 16 and the Accounts and Audit Regulations 2011 Regulations 9, 10, 21, 22 and 23.
+The following sets out your rights under the Audit Commission Act 1998, sections 15 - 16 (as saved transitionally for the purposes of the 2014/15 audit of accounts) and the Accounts and Audit (England) Regulations 2011 Regulations 9, 10, 21, 22 & 23.

-The Council’s accounts are subject to external audit by Mark Hodgson, of EY LLP, One Cambridge Business Park, Cambridge, CB4 0WZ.
+Our accounts are subject to external audit by Mark Hodgson, of EY LLP, One Cambridge Business Park, Cambridge, CB4 0WZ.
 Members of the public and local government electors have certain rights in the audit process:

-2) From 23 July 2014 until the conclusion of the audit process, a local government elector for the area of the Council, or his/her representative, may ask the auditor questions about the accounts.
+2) From 20 July 2015, until the conclusion of the audit process, a local government elector for the area of the Council, or his/her representative, may ask the auditor questions about the accounts.
 Please contact the auditor at the address given above to make arrangements to ask any questions.

-Martin Hone, Corporate Director (Finance and Operations)
+James Deane, Corporate Director (Finance and Operations)

 The Civic Centre, Marlowes, Hemel Hempstead, Hertfordshire, HP1 1HH